-We’ve all dealt with a friend, child, family member, or co-worker who has a behavior or attitude that drives you crazy.
+We have all dealt with a spouse, friend, child or co-worker who has a behavior or attitude that drives you crazy.
 Sometimes these behaviors and attitudes break policy or laws while other times they just bring negativity into the environment.
 Simply ignoring these annoyances is not the answer, especially if they reoccur on a regular basis.
-Addressing differences can be stressful, yet not addressing them can result in unproductive work environments, strained relationships, and many bad moods.
+Addressing differences can be stressful, but not addressing them can result in unproductive work environments, strained relationships, and many bad moods.

 How you address behaviors and attitudes that ‘push your buttons’ is very important in gaining the outcomes you desire.
 Blaming language brings out defense mechanisms, often steering the conversation away from the concern.
 Avoid using the word “you”.
 “You” statements accuse actions, ideas, and people to be in the wrong.
 Blaming language not only takes longer to reach a resolution, it rarely makes a relationship stronger through the process.